Frequently Asked Questions -

 How do I find out how much I've borrowed so far?

-The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED) central database for federal student loans (excluding Health Professions Student Loans).
-NSLDS Student Access provides borrowers with a centralized, integrated view of their federal student loans.
-To view NSLDS Student Access, visit their website and select "Financial Aid Review" (Note: FSA ID is required for login).
+The Federal Student Aid website is the U.S. Department of Education’s central database for federal student loans.
+The Federal Student Aid website provides borrowers with a centralized, integrated view of their federal student loans.
+To view your federal loan and grant history please visit the Federal Student Aid website and log in using your FSA ID.

 When do I have to pay my loan back?